 In order to be eligible for the prize, the book must carry a copyright date from the previous calendar year.

 The prize is also contingent on the author’s attendance at the next NAVSA conference for the entire range of conference dates.
 Authors must appear in person at the special session or they are not eligible for the award.
-Next year’s conference will occur 16-18 November 2017 in Banff National Park, Alberta at the Banff Centre for the Arts.
+Next year’s conference will occur on 11-14 October, 2018, in St. Petersburg, Florida.

 To nominate a book that is copyrighted 2018 calendar year, please submit the following by Wednesday, 6 February 2019 (that's a receipt deadline, not a postmark deadline):